pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

   <div class="w-full md:w-1/2">
     <h3>Startup in a Box</h3>
     <p class="pr-12">
       Thinking about turning that side project into a little something more?
-Follow along to stand up a website for your startup on your favourite cloud provider (AWS or Google Cloud) and Checkly, all using Pulumi.
+Follow along to stand up a website for your startup on an object store and CDN from your favorite cloud provider (AWS or Google Cloud) and Checkly, all using Pulumi.
 When you're done, we'll send you a fancy drink tumbler with a special Pulumipus on it, just for this Challenge!
     </p>
   </div>
   <div class="w-full order-first md:order-last md:w-1/2">